Taiwan opens office in Guyana in push against China influence

 In 2018, the United States attacked El Salvador’s decision to ditch diplomatic ties with Taiwan in favour of China, saying the change was of grave concern to Washington and warning that China was offering economic inducements to seek domination.

-Reporting by Ben Blanchard and Neil Marks in Georgetown, Guyana; Editing by Michael Perry
+Reporting by Ben Blanchard and Neil Marks in Georgetown, Guyana; Additional reporting by Gabriel Crossley in Beijing; Editing by Michael Perry and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.